Upcoming Scheduled Workshops

 -

-Project-based civic learning opportunities offer young people a powerful opportunity for authentic civic participation.
-This workshop introduces you to a framework for planning and implementing projects that develop students’ civics knowledge, skills, and dispositions through real-world experiences.
-Join us to explore real project examples that illustrate the framework in action and consider how to refine the framework to fit your context.
+Projects can offer powerful opportunities for authentic civic participation by young people of all ages.
+This workshop introduces you to a framework for planning and implementing projects that develop students’ civic knowledge, skills, and dispositions through real-world experiences.
+You will explore examples from kindergarten through high school that illustrate the framework in action and consider how to refine the framework to fit your context.

 -